 ABIM uses an Automated Test Assembly (ATA) program to build its exams, which ensures a fair balance of content on each examination form that reflects the distribution of the items according to the blueprint as well as other specific content criteria.
 ATA also utilizes statistical criteria to ensure that examination forms are comparably constructed with regard to difficulty, discrimination, relevance and other statistical constraints.
 The examination forms are composed of items that best meet the content and statistical criteria for computer selection.
 The Exam Committee chair then reviews the ATA-constructed examination for approval.

 To protect the integrity of certification, ABIM examinations are administered on a fixed schedule using different but equivalent forms of an examination from one administration to the next.
 Most Certification examinations are administered annually.
-Maintenance of Certification (MOC) examinations are administered twice annually to allow diplomates multiple opportunities to successfully complete the examination requirement and renew their certification.
+The traditional 10-year Maintenance of Certification (MOC) examinations are administered twice annually.
+Starting in 2018, the two-year Knowledge Check-Ins will be administered two or three times annually base on this rollout schedule.
+This allows diplomates multiple opportunities to successfully complete the assessment requirement.